 - As explained in the rip cutting procedure, firmly push the wood forward, keeping one hand on the miter gauge and the other on the wood.

 Dado cut means cutting a narrow channel in the wood with squared borders.
 They are mostly used in the making of cabinets and door panels.
+Please also have a look at the alternatives of table saw.

 - Insert the Dado blade on your saw.